Right Whale Facts: 16 Fascinating Insights About These Majestic Creatures

 1. North Atlantic Right Whales Can Live Long Lives

-Right whales can and should live for up to 75 years.
-But that number is quickly declining.
-Scientists identify individual right whales through photographs and compare these images throughout time to learn about their lifespan.
-And, according to recent estimates, female right whales are barely making it to middle age.
+… But they don’t.
+Right whales can and should live for up to 70 years.
+But their life expectancy is quickly declining.
+Scientists identify individual right whales through photographs and compare these images throughout their lives to learn about their lifespan.
+And according to recent estimates, female right whales are barely making it to middle age.

 2. Right Whales Have a Thick Layer of Blubber

 Right whales’ blubber can be as thick as 12 inches.
-This dense layer of fat keeps whales well-nurtured, protects them from the cold, and gives them the energy needed to travel for hundreds of miles.
+This dense layer of fat keeps whales well-nourished, protects them from the cold, and provides them with the energy needed to travel hundreds of miles.

 Blubber also gives whales buoyancy – it helps them stay afloat with ease.